 Tēnā koutou katoa e te whānau and many warm greetings.

-Rongo is our consultancy business.
-My partner and I offer tailored services depending on client needs.
+Rongo is our thought leaders practice.
+We offer tailored services depending on client needs.
 We specialise in workforce development and training.
-From supervision and mentoring, facilitation and strategic planning, lectures and presentations to workshops and wānanga.
+From supervision, mentoring, facilitation, strategic planning, lectures, presentations to workshops and wānanga.

 We have named our approach Tairongorongo (Rongo).
 Rongo is grounded in Kaupapa Māori and mātauranga Māori utilising tools of Western scholarship – supervision, reflective practice, community psychology, public health and social work.